Depending on your circumstances, you can get help meeting the cost of your child travelling to school.

 Your child may be entitled to a free school bus pass if they live in Knowsley and:

 - Attend their nearest school and the statutory walking distance from the home address to the school is two miles for children aged under eight, and three miles for children aged eight and over.

 If your child has special educational needs, a disability or mobility problem you can apply for transport support here.

 How to apply

 Replacing a lost or damaged bus pass

-If your pass is lost or damaged, you can apply for a replacement by calling Customer Services on 0151 443 2500.
-Replacements cost £10 and you will need to provide two passport-sized photographs.
+If your pass is lost or damaged, you can apply for a replacement.
+Replacements cost £10.

 If your application is refused, you can appeal against the decisionto the council’s Appeals Committee.
 To appeal you must be able to demonstrate that there are exceptional circumstances that should be taken into consideration.

 You will be offered the right to appeal as part of the application process.
 Alternatively you can write to the address below for an appeal to be considered by the Appeals Committee.
 You must also provide documentary evidence from other agencies to support your claim.
 For example, a letter from your Social Worker, General Practitioner, Police, Housing Department or Head teacher.